-It’s a curious question when you’re living in the Valley of the Sun – do you need flood insurance?
+It’s a curious question when you’re living in the Valley of the Sun, do you need flood insurance in Arizona?

 So can you go without the insurance?
-If flood damage isn’t covered under your homeowners policy, you can elect to forego this protection altogether.
-It’s worth noting, however, that even a minimal amount of flooding can have disastrous results in regards to personal property.
+If flood damage isn’t covered under your homeowner’s policy, you can elect to forego this protection altogether.
+It’s worth noting, however, that even a minimal amount of flooding can have disastrous results in regard to personal property.

 Flooding can happen anywhere, a lesson many homeowners learned the hard way during Arizona’s 2014 storm season.
 Record rainfall saw parts of the highway develop into swimming pools over the span of hours – property damage to Valley homes was projected to hit several million dollars.
 Many of these homeowners did not have flood insurance, believing the premium simply outweighed its effectiveness.

-This highly-destructive storm doesn’t serve as a horror story, but an example of how all sides should be considered concerning insurance.
+This highly-destructive storm doesn’t serve as a horror story but as an example of how all sides should be considered concerning insurance.
 Valley residents like in an otherwise low-risk zone, which means they’ll need to weigh the premium against the likelihood of filing a claim before making their decision.